CodeOp-tech/fs34-group-A/README.md

 Run `node -v` in your terminal to check your Node.js version.
 If Node.js is not installed, you can do so [here](https://nodejs.org/en).
 ### Dependencies
 - Run `npm install` in your project directory.
-This will install server-related dependencies such as `express`.
+This will install server-related dependencies such as `express`;
 - `cd client`and run `npm install`.
 This will install the client dependencies (React and React-Router).
 ### Database Prep
-- Access the MySQL interface in your terminal by running `mysql -u YOUR-MYSQL-USERNAME -p`
+- Access the MySQL interface in your terminal by running `mysql -u YOUR-MYSQL-USERNAME -p`;
 - Add a `.env` file to the project folder of this repository containing the MySQL authentication information for MySQL user.
 For example:
 ```bash
   DB_HOST=localhost